 Step 1: Exfoliation

 A buildup of dead skin cells on your lips can inhibit absorption of hydrating lip treatments, just like on the rest of your face, so regular exfoliating is important.
-However, lip skin is thin and quite sensitive (if you’ve ever inadvertently wiped a glycolic peel pad over your mouth, you’ve felt the sting), so gentle flake removal is the goal.
-A good bet: ChapStick’s Total Hydration Conditioning Lip Scrub, which uses fine sugar crystals to remove flaky skin sans irritation.
-The formula also boasts coconut oil, shea butter, and vitamin E to infuse lip skin with moisture as it removes the dead cells.
+However, lip skin is thin and quite sensitive (if you've ever inadvertently wiped a glycolic peel pad over your mouth, you've felt the sting), so gentle flake removal is the goal.
+A good bet: a lip scrub, which uses fine sugar crystals to remove flaky skin sans irritation.
 For best results, apply to damp lips, massage with a fingertip in a circular motion for about a minute, then wipe clean with a wet cloth.
 Start with once a week, then work it into your routine two to three times per week.

 Step 2: Hydration